tudasc/TypeART/README.md

 ```

 With TypeART, the recipe needs to be changed, as we rely on the LLVM `opt` (optimizer) tool to load and apply our
-TypeART passes to a target code based on the LLVM intermediate representation.
-To that end, the following steps are
+TypeART passes to a target code based on the LLVM intermediate representation (IR):
-currently needed:

 1. Compile the code down to LLVM IR, and pipe the output to the LLVM `opt` tool.
 (Keeping your original compile flags)
 2. Apply heap instrumentation with TypeART through `opt`.
 3. Optimize the code with -Ox using `opt`.
 4. Apply stack and global instrumentation with TypeART through `opt`.
 5. Pipe the final output to LLVM `llc` to generate the final object file.
-6. Subsequently, the TypeART runtime library is linked (for the added instrumentation callbacks).
+6. Subsequently, the TypeART runtime library is linked.

-Note: We instrument heap allocations before any optimization, as the compiler may throw out related type information of
+*Note*: We instrument heap allocations before any optimization, as the compiler may throw out type information of these
-these allocations (for optimization reasons).
+allocations (for optimization reasons).

 ```shell
 # Compile: 1.Code-To-LLVM | 2.TypeART_HEAP | 3.Optimize | 4.TypeART_Stack | 5.Object-file